 As a whole, the Sinaloa Cartel is operational in major cities stretching from New York City to Buenos Aires and countless others in between.
 The group also operates in at least 17 Mexican states, and by some estimates, in as many as 50 countries.

 And in September 2021, reports surfaced that representatives of the Chapitos were regularly travelling to Mexico City to seek to extend their influence there.
 In early 2021, Mexican authorities took down the Sinaloas, a cell of the Sinaloa Cartel reportedly under the influence of the Chapitos operating in the nearby State of Mexico.
-But this has not stopped the Chapitos from continuing to expand into the capital, especially in the microtrafficking scene of Tepito.
+But this has not stopped the Chapitos from continuing to expand into the capital, especially in the microtrafficking scene of Tepito and Tlalpan.

 Allies and Enemies